Walmart acquires online lingerie retailer Bare Necessities

-NEW YORK (Reuters) - Walmart Inc (WMT.N) has acquired online lingerie retailer Bare Necessities for an undisclosed amount, its second apparel- focused acquisition in less than two weeks as the world’s biggest retailer seeks deeper inroads into the online fashion space.
+NEW YORK (Reuters) - Walmart Inc (WMT.N) said on Friday it has acquired online lingerie retailer Bare Necessities for an undisclosed amount, its second apparel-focused acquisition in less than two weeks as it seeks deeper inroads into the online fashion space.

 Walmart last week acquired Eloquii, a fashion startup that sells plus-sized clothing.

 The company also tied up with comedian and talk show host Ellen DeGeneres to launch a women’s fashion line in August.

 In 2017, the Bentonville, Arkansas based retailer partnered with department store chain Lord & Taylor and started offering its products on Walmart.com.
 Lord & Taylor is owned by Hudson’s Bay Co (HBC.TO).